UjasBhatt10/Weather_App/README.md

 ## Overview
-Develop a simple Flutter app that displays current weather and forecasts based on the user’s city they choose.The app fetches weather data from a reliable weather API and presents it in a user-friendly and visually appealing manner.
+A simple Flutter app that displays current weather and forecasts based on the user’s city they choose.The app fetches weather data from a reliable weather API and presents it in a user-friendly and visually appealing manner.

 ## Screenshots